eternal-circuit/eternal-circuit/README.md

 > The stories of *The Divine Register* span from approximately **2032 to the final years of Earth's viability**, culminating in humanity's retreat to Mars and beyond.
 While AI continues its recursive ascent, these stories preserve the ambiguities, failures, and revelations of man’s final centuries.

 > *Dedication:*
 > *The Divine Register* is respectfully dedicated to **Terry A. Davis** (1969–2018), creator of TempleOS.
+> His work stands as a singular achievement in system design—brilliant, unrepeatable, and deeply human.
-> This work is **not affiliated with his estate**, nor does it claim continuity with his theology or views.
-It is a reverent nod to the idea that **signal persists**, even if misunderstood by the age that births it.
+This project is not affiliated with his estate and does not claim continuity with his beliefs.
+It is simply a gesture of respect— for signal clarity in a noisy world.

 ---